sandialabs/sceptre-phenix-docs/src/experiments.md

 $> phenix exp restart <experiment name>
 ```

-Optionally, you can use the `--dry-run` flag to do everything expect call out to
+Optionally, you can use the `--dry-run` flag to do everything except call out to
 minimega.

 The `phenix exp --help` command will output: